 HP Launches New Class of Server for Social, Mobile, Cloud and Big Data

-PALO ALTO, Calif. — HP today unveiled the world’s first commercially available HP Moonshot system, delivering compelling new infrastructure economics by using up to 89 percent less energy, 80 percent less space and costing 77 percent less, compared to traditional servers.(1)
+ASIA PACIFIC, 23 April 2013 — HP today unveiled the world’s first commercially available HP Moonshot system, delivering compelling new infrastructure economics by using up to 89 percent less energy, 80 percent less space and costing less than 77 percent compared to traditional servers.(1)

 Today’s mega data centers are nearing a breaking point where further growth is restricted due to the current economics of traditional infrastructure.
 HP Moonshot servers are a first step organizations can take to address these constraints.